toine08/http-server/README.md

 Well this was a lot of installation, at some point I was lost in the indication and things I have to do.
 But I did it, I had to use AI but I had trouble installing postgresql.

+## Assignment 5.5

+Check Assignment 5.6....

+## Assignement 5.6

+Well this one was hard.
+Too hard I had to show the answers.
+But in this bad news I have discovered that I can work in other files...
+I mean I know it's possible but didn't know this for go.
+I haven't write anything for the `Assignment 5.5` because it was creating a user.
+And I wasn't able to resolve the 5.6 certainly because my function wasn't correct sadly.

+Also I won't show the code for this one because it would be too long.
+Sorry